 Kathie is a leading educator, innovator, and practitioner in the field of integrative nutrition.
 She is author of The Inside Tract: Your Good Gut Guide to Great Digestive Health.
 Kathie recently won the Making a Difference Award from Today's Dietitian.
 She is the Chief Nutrition Advisor for My Food Health, an online program that provides customized meal plans for individuals with various health conditions, and created My Foundation Diet, a gluten and dairy free elimination food plan.
 She also shares her passion for the power of food as a teacher of various Healthy Living Immersion programs at Kripalu.

-Angela Wilson, MA, is a senior Kripalu faculty member and Project Leader for the Institute for Extraordinary Living’s Front-Line Providers program, working with leading scientists to document the program’s impact on health, well-being, and quality of care for community service providers.
-Angela holds a master’s degree in mental health counseling from Lesley University and is a regular contributor to Yoga International and Yoga Therapy Today, where she writes about the intersection between yoga, Western psychology, and science.
+Angela is a faculty member for Kripalu Healthy Living programs and Project Leader for the Institute for Extraordinary Living’s Front-Line Providers program, supporting health-care workers to find balance through the practice of yoga.
+Angela holds a master’s degree in mental-health counseling from Lesley University and has contributed to Yoga International and Yoga Therapy Today, writing about the intersection between yoga, Western psychology, and science.